What is in this leaflet

 Before opening Xalacom, keep the bottle in its box in a refrigerator (2°C - 8°C) protected from light.

-After opening Xalacom, keep the bottle in its box in a cool place where the temperature stays below 25°C, but do not refrigerate.
+After opening Xalacom, keep the bottle in its box in a cool place where the temperature stays below 25°C. You do not need to keep it refrigerated.
 Keep the box properly closed and protected from light.

 Put the top back on the bottle right away after use to avoid contaminating the eye drops.